awsdocs/aws-robomaker-developer-guide/doc_source/sample-applications-permissions.md

 + A trust relationship with `lambda.amazonaws.com`\.
 + Sample application permissions\.

-Use the following permissions to launch the Hello world, Robot monitoring, Self\-driving, and the Object\-following sample applications\.
-Other sample applications require these permissions and a set of additional permissions\.
+Use the following permissions to launch `Hello world`, `Robot monitoring`, `Self-driving`, and the `Object-following` samples\.
+Other samples use these permissions and a set of additional permissions\.

 Replace `account#` with your account number\.